 With 128 players in each singles main draw, the Grand Slams offer the most matches and the most opportunities for tennis bettors to make money over the space of a fortnight.

-Soon after the French Open has been completed, outright (to win the tournament) odds will be available for the following year’s event.
+Soon after the French Open has been completed, outright (to win the tournament) odds will be available with the best tennis betting sites for the following year’s event.
 Expect to see the finalists and past winners very much to the fore of the betting.

 These odds will change a little due to subsequent Grand Slam results but the most activity is occurs in the month before the French Open when the European clay-court season is up and running.
 There is a men’s Masters event in Monte-Carlo and a women’s Premier Mandatory event in Stuttgart before the two main warm-up competitions - the Madrid Open and the Italian Open.